D3CL4NZ/OS9-Printer-Drivers/README.md

 # OS9 Printer Definitions
-Custom ported printer definitions for Classic MacOS.
+Custom ported printer definitions for modern printers to be used on Classic MacOS.